 Thank you for supporting the E12 scheme.
-Applications for the next intake of E12 students will open on 20 July 2016.
+Applications for the next intake of E12 students are now open.

 We know an ATAR score may not always reflect your ability to do well at university or your interest or skills in a particular area.
 E12 is your chance to show us what makes you unique.

 The E12 application form is your opportunity to tell us more about yourself and what motivates you.
 To get started, think about these points:

 - We want to understand your passion for the course you’re applying for.
 Tell us why this subject inspires you.

 - We want to hear about your commitment and enthusiasm to study at the University of Sydney.

 - Tell us about any of your extracurricular activities during or after school that show you can lead a project or group, set goals, find solutions, and think creatively.

 - Make sure you download our application guide hints and tips before you start.

 For more hints and tips and information on the application process, visit our how to apply page.